dmpv/softpro-swift-styleguide/README.md

        ).disposed(by: disposeBag)
    ```

-   `strongify` often allows you to avoid curly brackets
+   `strongify` often allows you to avoid curly brackets:
    ```swift
    // Somewhere in CollectionReloadCoordinator class...